PaulZC/Balloon_Cut-Down_Device/LEARN.md

 Connect the 5V-Supply output from the J-Link to VBUS to power the board while you configure it.
 Make sure the battery is not connected while you do this.

-Follow Lady Ada’s excellent instructions:
+Follow Lady Ada's excellent instructions:
 - https://learn.adafruit.com/proper-step-debugging-atsamd21-arduino-zero-m0/restoring-bootloader

 If you are using Atmel's Studio: